engivan-oracle/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

      </copy>
      ```

-   Lastly, execute the HelloWorld applications in these two paths by running the following command in both the main direction and introduction subdirectory:
+   Lastly, execute the HelloWorld applications in these two paths by running the following command in the main direction and introduction subdirectory:
      ```
      <copy>
+     java -jar ./HelloWorld.jar
-     java -jar HelloWorld.jar
+     java -jar ./introduction/HelloWorld.jar
      </copy>
      ```